The Art School at DePaul University

 Turning in late work:

 Unfortunately, life is full of deadlines and unexpected events that get in the way of those deadlines; we are influenced by numerous pressures and events that happen outside of school.
 I understand all of this and I respect your right to choose whether or not a class assignment is your first priority at any given time.
 Your grade will suffer if work is not completed on time and in full, but I do accept late work for a reduced grade.
-Please speak to me about how to submit late work and the timeframe for submitting.
+Please speak to me about how to submit late work (typically I require both D2L submission and also in-person submission to me) and the timeframe for submitting.

 Reading, Writing, & Citing Sources: